BhallaLab/moose-core/Docs/user/py/moose_classes.rst

       double (*source message field*)      Sends the output value every timestep.

-   .. py:attribute:: requestInput

-      void (*source message field*)      Sends out the request.
-Issued from the process call.

-   .. py:attribute:: requestField
+   .. py:attribute:: requestOut

-      PSt6vectorIdSaIdEE (*source message field*)      Sends out a request to a generic double field.
+      PSt6vectorIdSaIdEE (*source message field*)      Sends out a request to a field with a double or array of doubles.
 Issued from the process call.Works for any number of targets.

    .. py:attribute:: inputOffset